-If this policy is unset or disabled, the browser will use the default behavior of cross-site auth, which as of version 80, will be to scope HTTP server authentication credentials by top-level site, so if two sites use resources from the same authenticating domain, credentials will need to be provided independently in the context of both sites.
+If you disable or don't set this policy, the browser will use the default behavior of cross-site auth, which as of version 80, will be to scope HTTP server authentication credentials by top-level site.
+So, if two sites use resources from the same authenticating domain, credentials will need to be provided independently in the context of both sites.
 Cached proxy credentials will be reused across sites.

-If the policy is enabled, HTTP auth credentials entered in the context of one site will automatically be used in the context of another.
+If you enable this policy HTTP auth credentials entered in the context of one site will automatically be used in the context of another site.

 Enabling this policy leaves sites open to some types of cross-site attacks, and allows users to be tracked across sites even without cookies by adding entries to the HTTP auth cache using credentials embedded in URLs.